NenadWritesDocs/docosaurus_nenad/my-website/docs/CV/NenadPajovic_CV.md

 ## eFront (March 2018 - April 2019)

 At eFront I transferred from the customer service roll to technical writing.
 I had an opportunity to learn the basics of technical writing from senior colleagues.
-Moreover, I gained experience working in an agile environment where documentation played an integral role as part of the definition of done.
+I gained experience working in an agile environment where documentation played an integral role as part of the definition of done.

 # 🛠️ Tools, Skills and Certificates